mar-wir/StanDDM/README.md

 About
 -----

-I developed StanDDM for my masters thesis in Human Machine Communication, Department for Artificial Intelligence (Rijksuniversiteit Groningen) as a external project at the [Laboratory of Cognitive Neuroscience](https://www.epfl.ch/labs/lnco/) (École polytechnique fédérale de Lausanne).
+I developed StanDDM for my masters thesis in Human Machine Communication, Department of Artificial Intelligence (Rijksuniversiteit Groningen) as an external project at the [Laboratory of Cognitive Neuroscience](https://www.epfl.ch/labs/lnco/) (École polytechnique fédérale de Lausanne).
 I would like to thank my supervisors: Nathan Faivre, Michael Pereira (LNCO) and Marieke Van Vugt (ALICE) for their support and guidance.

 References
 ==========